White House budget plan set to leave out some health care proposals from campaign

 Leaving out some of the president’s campaign pledges could frustrate certain congressional Democrats.
 The 2020 Democratic presidential primaries featured extensive discussions of health care amid polling that showed it was a top issue for much of the party’s base.

 The American Families Plan included a proposal to extend enhanced subsidies through the Affordable Care Act approved by Congress in the coronavirus relief package in March.
-The number of uninsured Americans drops by about 4.2 million people if these subsidies are made permanent, according to estimates by the Urban Institute, a centrist think-tank.
+The number of uninsured Americans would drop by about 4.2 million people if these subsidies are made permanent, according to estimates by the Urban Institute, a centrist think tank.

 But that measure falls short of the more expansive public option Biden touted as a centerpiece of his domestic policy platform during the presidential campaign.
 Biden’s campaign touted that plan as ensuring that 97 percent of Americans would have health insurance.